oitofelix/qdot-8086/index.md

 Use it like this:

 <pre>
+label:
   array
     row "This is the first row."
     row "This is the second row."
     row "This is the third row."
   endarray
 </pre>

 That is an 1-dimensional array, that's to say, a string.
 Moreover,